viktorvano/Neural-Network/README.md

 # Neural-Network
-Configutable Neural Network in Cpp, Visual Studio 2017.
+Configurable Neural Network in Cpp, Visual Studio 2017.

 This Neural network contains one hidden layer neurons.
 The whole topology of neural network can be configured here: